Shopping by District

 Midtown District

 Shopping in the hip Midtown area is concentrated along Walker Avenue near the roundabout at 10th Street.
 This is where one of the cutest stationery shops, Chirps and Cheers, awaits with a curated collection of paper and gift items.
-Black Scintilla has great gifts, home goods, apparel and accessories, with an emphasis on Oklahoma vendors.
 Further down, the ladies can pop into Brushed, a full-service salon, and get their hair done or stop by Mode for a fresh outfit before a night out on the town.
 Stop by Opolis Clothing for vintage sports and local apparel.
 All their tees are designed and hand printed in Oklahoma.

 Paseo Arts District